 Manitoba Canada Travel Guide

 This rich history means you find hearty, comforting dishes alongside modern and global flavors.
-The city has a custom of independent restaurants.
+The city has a tradition of independent restaurants.
 There is also a growing focus on farm-to-table dining, leveraging Manitoba's agricultural bounty.

 Manitoba's provincial fish.
 It is a flaky, white fish with a mild flavor, often pan-fried, battered, or grilled.